bevyengine/bevy-website/content/news/2022-04-15-bevy-0.7/index.md

 }
 ```

 This works just fine, but that `0` at the end of `items.0` sticks out like a sore thumb.
-Many of us in the Bevy Org think `.0` has no place in public apis.
+Many of us in the Bevy Org think `.0` has no place in public APIs.
 But the newtype pattern is still useful!
 Ideally, Rust would provide a way to express that `Items` is a new type, while transparently provided access to the `Vec<Item>` stored within.
 There are designs being discussed by the Rust team, but we don't want to wait for nice things!

 Fortunately, the Deref / DerefMut traits in std provide the behavior we want.
 Users can already manually implement these traits, but for such a common pattern, we decided that providing our own trait derives was worth it.
-In **Bevy 0.7**, you can now derive Deref and DerefMut, enabling much nicer public apis:
+In **Bevy 0.7**, you can now derive Deref and DerefMut, enabling much nicer public APIs:

 ```rust
 #[derive(Component, Deref, DerefMut)]